This section provides a brief overview of our work for students, students' unions and higher education providers.

 We prefer a provider to have the opportunity to put matters right itself.
 This is why we normally expect students to complete the internal complaints or appeals procedures of the provider before coming to the OIA.
 However if the student remains dissatisfied with the provider’s final response they can bring their complaint to the OIA.

-Our procedures are informal and are mostly paper-based.
-This is because the Scheme is open and transparent, so both the student and the provider see all relevant information.
+Our procedures are informal.
+The Scheme is open and transparent, so both the student and the provider see all relevant information.
 However, we are committed to treating personal data in accordance with our Data Protection Policy.

 Where possible we will communicate with both parties by e-mail.

 We are not like a court and we do not normally need to hold hearings.

 Normally a student must first complete the internal complaints or appeals procedures of the provider.
 The provider should then promptly issue a Completion of Procedures Letter to the student.

 If the student is not satisfied with the provider’s final decision, they should send a completed Complaint Form to the OIA.
 This must be received by the OIA within the deadline:

 - If your Completion of Procedures Letter is dated on or before 8 July 2015, we must receive your Complaint Form within three months of the Letter's date.

 - If your Completion of Procedures Letter is dated on or after 9 July 2015, we must receive your Complaint Form within 12 months of the date of the Completion of Procedures Letter; otherwise we will consider the complaint to be out of time.
 For example, if the Completion of Procedures Letter is dated 7 January, we should receive the Complaint Form by 7 January the following year.

 In exceptional circumstances, we may look at a complaint where the internal complaints or appeals procedures have not been completed.